matzekuh/authdrupal7/README.md

 # authdrupal7 Plugin for DokuWiki

+Fork that is planned to implement calls to mysqli instead of deprecated mysql.

 Dokuwiki Authetication using Drupal7 accounts

 This plugin might be useful if you are running a drupal website and want to give your drupal users access to a dokuwiki using the same login credentials.